sonwh98/cdr/README.md

 * evaluate arbitary Clojure code in the browser.
 Open up browser developer's console to see output
 * clone git repository from github or bitbucket via http

+# Limitations

+Requires bootstrap ClojureScript so cannot take advantage of advance optimization of Google Closure compiler

 # Quick Start